Hirofumi Nakasone: Biography

-Revisionism regarding 'Comfort women'
+In April 2024, he was appointed chairman of the LDP Foreign Policy Research Committee.

+Nakasone headed Sanae Takaichi's successful campaign for the LDP presidency in 2025.
+After her election, Takaichi appointed him head of the LDP headquarters for realizing constitutional revision.

+Political views

-Nakasone is affiliated to the openly revisionist organization Nippon Kaigi.
-Hirofumi Nakasone chairs a commission established to consider "concrete measures to restore Japan's honor with regard to the comfort women issue."
+Nakasone is affiliated to the conservative organization Nippon Kaigi.
+In 2016, Nakasone chaired a commission established to consider "concrete measures to restore Japan's honor with regard to the comfort women issue."